data-umbrella/data-umbrella.github.io/_posts/2023-10-17-du-pymc-study-group.md

 This was a manual process and imperfect.
 Not all pull requests were recorded in this spreadsheet.

+## Demographics
+Over the course of the year, we had contributors and mentors join the study sessions from the following countries:
+- Brazil
+- Canada
+- Germany
+- India
+- Kenya
+- Spain
+- Switzerland
+- United States of America

 ## Event Sponsors

 This event was supported by: